 To begin the certification process, simply fill out an application and return it to VCTC.
 You can obtain an application by downloading it from the link below, by calling 1 888-667-7001, or by e-mailing our ADA coordinator.

-Once the application is completed, a form will be sent to the attending physician listed on the application to obtain medical information to verify the stated disability or condition.
+Once the application is completed, a form will be sent to the health professional listed on the application to obtain medical information to verify the stated disability or condition.
 When this information is received and verified, you will be contacted for an in-person interview and assessment in close proximity to where you live.
 During the interview, you will be asked to answer some questions about your disability or condition, and will have the opportunity to learn more about the ADA services offered in your area.

 The ADA Eligibility Certification Program is a project of the Ventura County Transportation Commission in association with: